kolosovpetro/ConsoleSnake/README.md

 ### To implement in addition

 - Score count
-- Exceptiions when user goes over field, when snake touches itself
+- Exceptiions where user goes over field, when snake touches itself
 - Fix and border the table
 - Make food to be different color
+- Paint the head of snake different color

 ### Example